Rainbow Canyon (California): Flight training

 Rainbow Canyon was among the few places in the world (Mach Loop is another) where photographers can see combat aircraft flying below them.
 Military training flights had used the canyon since World War II.
 Planes traveled through the canyon at 200 to 300 mph and when flying as low as 200 ft above the canyon floor were still only several hundred feet below observers on the rim.
 Observers could even see the pilots' facial expressions, who, aware of the audience, sometime gave gestures or other signals.
 The training area was most often used by jet fighters such as the F-15 Eagle, F-15E Strike Eagle, F-16 Fighting Falcon, F/A-18 Super Hornet, F-22 Raptor and F-35 Lightning II, but also by attack jets including the AV-8B Harrier and the A-10 Thunderbolt, training jets such as the T-38 Talon, electronic warfare aircraft such as the EA-6B Prowler and EA-18G Growler as well as by bombers and at least once, a C-17 Globemaster military transport jet and also by Lockheed C-130 Hercules military transport aircraft.
 In addition, the USAF has operated the F-117 Nighthawk stealth jet in the Rainbow Canyon area.
 NASA also flew its F/A-18 Hornet jets through the canyon.
 Foreign combat aircraft such as the Israeli Air Force F-16I Sufa, Royal Air Force Eurofighter Typhoon, Royal Air Force Panavia Tornado and the Sukhoi Su-30 MKI have been photographed or filmed making passes through the canyon.
 Air bases that conducted low-altitude training at Rainbow Canyon include Nellis Air Force Base, Naval Air Station Lemoore, NAWC China Lake, Marine Corps Air Station Miramar, Fresno Air National Guard Base and Edwards Air Force Base.
 The area lies within the Panamint military operations area.
 MOAs are used to separate military and non-participating IFR traffic.
 The marking on aviator's maps (so-called sectionals) also cautions VFR pilots and gives them a radio contact for querying status and traffic information, with the goal of allowing them to avoid intermingling Cessnas and other small general aviation aircraft with high performance fighter jets.
 Unlike many other locations around Edwards Air Force Base or more secretive airfields nearby, Rainbow Canyon is not part of restricted airspace.

-Star Wars Canyon "below-the-rim" activity was suspended in August 2019, after an accident killed a pilot and injured several spectators on the ground following the crash of a U.S. Navy F/A-18 Super Hornet on July 31, 2019.
+Star Wars Canyon "below-the-rim" activity was suspended in August 2019, after an accident killed a pilot and injured several spectators on the ground following the crash of a U.S. Navy F/A-18 Super Hornet on 31 July 2019.
 A 1500 ft above-ground-level restriction was placed on the area; it remained in place as of March 2022.
-The 22 May 2022 version of the R-2508 Complex handbook instructs aircraft: "Maintain a minimum of 1000' above the lip of Rainbow Canyon."
+The 22 May 2022 version of the R-2508 Complex handbook instructed aircraft: "Maintain a minimum of 1000' above the lip of Rainbow Canyon."
+This restriction remained in the April 2024 update.

 In January 2022, a Dassault Falcon 8X long-range business jet flew through the canyon below its lip, accompanied by another jet equipped with cameras.